radareorg/radare2-book/basic_commands/print_modes.md

 ### Strings

-Strings are probably one of the most important entrypoints when starting to reverse engineer a program, because they usually reference information about functions' actions (asserts, debug or info messages...)
+Strings are probably one of the most important entry points when starting to reverse engineer a program because they usually reference information about functions' actions (asserts, debug or info messages...)
 Therefore radare supports various string formats:

     [0x00000000]> ps?
     |Usage: ps[zpw] [N]Print String